Google Sheets

 .

-Finally, after entering the information, I use a Mouse Click
+Finally, after entering the information, you use a Click element

 node configured as follows to click the Login